 Legal resident of Missouri:

-At the time they entered or were discharged from active duty in the U.S. Armed Forces
+When they entered or were discharged from active duty service in the U.S. Armed Forces, or

 Served in a unit of the Missouri National Guard regardless of state of residence

 Service members did not have to serve overseas to be eligible

 Received an honorable discharge, or still serving

 A Surviving Spouse, or oldest living survivors may apply for a medallion to be presented posthumously.
 Applicants are required to provide official documentation as proof of eligibility (DD214, discharge paperwork, etc.).

 Mail or fax completed applications and required documentation to:

 Phone: 573-638-9561, 866-834-3431

 Learn more about the Missouri War Medallion Program